Causes, Risks & Treatment Options

 Snoring occurs when there is an obstruction to the free flow of air through the passages at the back of the mouth and nose.
 This obstruction causes turbulent air flow which produces vibrations of the soft tissue.
 Snoring is the sound generated from this vibration.

-A number of factors may contribute to snoring, including:
+A number of factors may cause snoring, including:

 - The anatomy of your mouth.
 A thickened or floppy soft palate or an elongated uvula can narrow your airway and obstruct airflow.
 Enlarged tonsils or a large tongue base may also cause blockages.
 These symptoms can often be remedied through minimally-invasive treatments.